navidelyasi/Documentations/index.md

 Collection of common mistakes and solutions

 ## Documentation Search
+The content of the documentation is searchable using keywords.
 Search engine is located at the top of the page.
-Enter the keyword to find the relevant pages.

 ## How to contribute and make changes to the documentations